-- When you arrive at probate court, you'll need an official form of identification, your payment and a self-addressed, stamped envelope.
+- When you arrive at probate court, you'll need an official form of identification, your payment, and a self-addressed, stamped envelope (if you would like them to mail your license to you).
 Submit your application at the court along with your fingerprints.
-Within five days, a county probate judge will request a criminal history records check and a background check on you.
+Within 5 days, a county probate judge will request a criminal history records check and a background check on you.
 About 30 days later, law enforcement will finish its background check and determine whether you can receive a license.

 - County probate judges may restrict state residents with criminal records from getting licenses.
 Read more about these restrictions.

 - If you've been in a mental hospital or drug treatment center within the last 5 years, you must ask that your county probate court judge approve your license application.
 The judge will seek a recommendation from the superintendent of your hospital or treatment center, and then determine whether it's safe for you to carry a gun.

 How much does a license cost?

 While $75 is an average fee for licensing and fingerprinting, costs vary by county.
 Contact your local probate court for details.